akiyamalab/MEGADOCK/README.md

 ## License

-MEGADOCK is open source licensed under the Apache License version 2.0.
-(See [LICENSE](./LICENSE))

-This software and derivatives are NOT allowed for any commercial use without formal prior authorization.
+MEGADOCK is licensed by CC BY-NC 4.0.
+(See [LICENSE](./LICENSE)) This software and derivatives are NOT allowed for any commercial use without formal prior authorization by Tokyo Institute of Technology.
+Please contact us about commercial use.
+If you are considering commercial use, please contact us as there are different charged use options licensed by the Tokyo Institute of Technology.

 ## Fundings